AdobeDocs/experience-manager-learn.en/help/cloud-service/security/blocking-dos-attack-using-traffic-filter-rules.md

 - **Blocking:** The Adobe CDN blocks traffic to the origin if it exceeds an Adobe-defined rate from a particular IP address, per CDN PoP (Point of Presence).
 - **Alerting:** The Actions Center sends a traffic spike at origin alert notification when traffic exceeds a certain rate.
 This alert fires off when traffic to any given CDN PoP exceeds an _Adobe-defined_ request rate per IP address.
 See [Traffic Filter Rules Alerts](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf#traffic-filter-rules-alerts) for more details.

 These built-in protections should be considered a baseline for an organization's ability to minimize the performance impact of a DDoS attack.
-Since each website has different performance characteristics and may see performance degradation before the Adobe-defined rate limit is met, it is recommended to extend the default protections through _customer configuration_.
+Since each website has different performance characteristics and may see that performance degradation before the Adobe-defined rate limit is met, it is recommended to extend the default protections through _customer configuration_.

 Let's look at some additional, recommended measures that customers can take to protect their websites from DDoS attacks: